KevinWMatthews/docker-cmake/README.md

 ### Permissions

 When mounting code to the container, it is advisable to run the container with current system user ID.
-If the container is run as root, all changes to the source and build directories will be owned by root.
+If the container is run as root, all files that the container touches in the source and build directories will be owned by root.

-This can be solved using the `--user` option.
+This can be prevented with `docker run`'s `--user` option.
 On Ubuntu Linux, use:

 ```bash
 --user $(id --user):$(id --group)
 ```
-or a similar option.
+or something similar.

 ## Additional Resources